 External storage needed

-By default, the car’s onboard memory only retains up o 20 minutes of recorded footage — reserved for accidents — and is not available to the Sentry Mode.
+By default, the car constantly records the surroundings — for Autopilot — and its onboard memory retains up to 20 minutes of the latest footage.
+However, the vehicle has no storage for the Sentry Mode.
 For that, you need to connect a USB portable storage device to the car’s USB port.

-Most cars include a 128GB Tesla-branded thumb drive, but you can replace it with any portable drive of your own, which you should.
+Most cars include a 128GB Tesla-branded thumb drive, but you can replace it with any portable storage device, which you should.

 On my 2021 Model Y, the stock USB drive ran out of space after less than two months, and I replaced it with a 2TB WD Black D3.
-It’s been almost a year since, and the drive is still not half-full.
+It’s been almost a year, and the drive is still not half-full.

 (Sure, I could have just deleted the old footage or reformat the thumb drive.
 But portable SSDs are relatively affordable these days.
 Plus, I’m a data hoarder.)